Whitaker Center for STEM Education at Florida Gulf Coast University

 - Summer Research Opportunity (SRO): a two-week summer research experiences for middle school regional science fair participants in a three county area.
 (45-55 middle school students, 4 FGCU faculty supported.)

 - STEM Institute Summer K-12 teacher workshops in collaboration with the Conservancy of SW Florida.
-Two week-long workshops offered summer 2013.
-(40 K-12 teachers from 5 counties served by FGCU.
-Three FGCU faculty supported.)
+Two week-long workshops offered during summers 2013 and 2014.
+(Currently served 60 teachers from 5 counties served by FGCU.
+Three FGCU faculty supported per summer.)

 The Whitaker Center is also involved in grant writing aligned with the Mission and Goals of the Center.